-New students at the University of Northampton can choose to live on-campus in halls of residence or off-campus in private rented accommodation.
+As a student at the University of Northampton you can choose to live on campus in our halls of residence or off campus in private rented accommodation.

 Living in halls of residence

-All our student rooms are furnished with a bed, desk, wardrobe, bookshelf, chair and bin and the main utility bills for heating, lighting, water and electricity are included in your rent.
+All of our student rooms are furnished with a bed, desk, wardrobe, bookshelf, chair and bin.
+The main utility bills for heating, lighting, water and electricity are included within your rent to make it a little easier for you.
 Your room will have network and WiFi access, providing links to the University computer network.

 Applying for halls

-Applications to live in halls of residence at the University of Northampton for the 2016/17 academic year should be completed online.
-Applications will open at the beginning of March 2016 and will be considered in the order that they are received.
-You can find advice and guidance on the application process in our guide to completing the online application.
+Applications to live in halls of residence for the 2017/18 academic year should be completed online.
+Applications will open at the beginning of March 2017 and will be considered in the order that they are received.
+Please see our guide to completing the online application for further information.

-A Key and Damage Deposit of £300 will be payable on acceptance of the room offer, this is likely to be in March or April, so please plan ahead.
+A Key and Damage Deposit of £300 will be payable on acceptance of the room offer, this is likely to be in March or April, so please allow for this in your budget.

 Priority applications for halls

 If you have disability-related accommodation needs, you can make a priority application to live in halls of residence.
 We will look at any reasonable adaptations that need to be made to improve access in our halls of residence.